runadock/docs/docs/DevelopersGuide.md

 The parameter "all" is set to false per default.
 Calling the cURL command without the "all"-parameter you will get the running container only.

-#### Description of a specific container

-In case you need the information for one specific container, just append the ID of the container to the URL:

-		curl -X GET -H "X-Authorization: ${API_USER}:${API_TOKEN}" -H "Content-Type: application/json" https://runadock.io/api/v1/container/<ID of the container>